Frequently Asked Questions

 What is evidence based treatment?

 Evidence based treatments are forms of psychotherapy that have been backed by scientific research.
 To be an evidence-based treatment, therapy must be tested in multiple systematic, rigorous scientific studies.
 A great deal of research goes into determining what treatments out there reliably help people improve.
-Dr. Goodnight believes that sticking with scientifically based treatments while offering heartfelt, compassionate psychotherapy is the best way to ensure high-quality care.
+Clinicians at the Anxiety and Trauma Clinic of Atlanta believe that sticking with scientifically based treatments while offering heartfelt, compassionate psychotherapy is the best way to ensure high-quality care.

 What about medication?